breenatheseira/docker-tutorial-with-rails/README.md

 ### Running rails with docker:

+!!
+Ensure that docker daemon is running first

 1. Create rails app with 'rails new my-app'
 2. Create Dockerfile and save it with: